The Hertzsprung-Russell Diagramm

 Figure 9: A comparison of the strength of the hydrogen Balmer lines in types A0 Ia, A0 Ib, A0 III, A0 IV, A0 V, and a white dwarf, showing the narrower lines found in supergiants (from: An Atlas of Representative Stellar Spectra 1978).
 [CO]

 Stars of the same spectral class can have different luminosities.
 A further system, the Morgan-Keenan (M-K) system, was introduced to make the distinction between the different luminosity classes (1943; Atlas of Stellar Spectra by W.W.
 Morgan and P. C. Keenan).
 These luminosity classes range from I for supergiant stars to VI for subdwarfs (table 5).
-By a detailed analysis of a stars spectra and it’s absorption lines, it is possible to classify it in this M-K system.
+By a detailed analysis of a stars spectra and its absorption lines, it is possible to classify it in this M-K system.
 Our sun is a G2 V, Betelgeuse a M2 Ia star.
 In figure 9 are shown A-class stars of different luminosity classes.
 Supergiant stars are characterised by narrow lines.
 These lines broaden as one gets to less luminous stars.
 The cause of this effect is due to atmospheric pressure.
 All spectral lines have a natural width in wavelength.
 This width can be increased by the pressure of the stars atmosphere.
 At high pressure, more collisions occur between the different atoms and cause perturbations of the electronic energy levels.
 These levels then become smeared out, and that allows an electron to absorb light slightly away from the line centre.
 Consequently, the higher the pressure (as f. ex. on white dwarfs), the broader the lines; the lower the pressure (giants, supergiants) the narrower the lines.
 Besides atmospheric pressure, star rotation and turbulences on its surface influence the line width too.

 Class |